Asemonea murphyae: Description

-The female is similar to the male.
-It is slightly smaller, typically between 3.4 and 3.42 mm in total length with a carapace that is between 1.48 and 1.52 mm long and 12 mm and an abdomen typically 1.96 mm long.
-The carapace is pale yellow, tending to whitish-yellow in the eye field.
-There are traces of black bands across the cephalothorax.
-The eyes are surrounded by black rings and creamy-white hairs, while the clypeus and labium are similar to the male.
-The chelicerae are a shiny yellow-brown.
-The abdomen is whitish-yellow with a pattern of scattered black spots and bars.
+The female looks similar to the male although it is slightly smaller, typically between 3.4 and 3.42 mm in total length with a carapace that is between 1.48 and 1.52 mm long and 1.2 mm wide and an abdomen typically 1.96 mm long.
+Its carapace is pale yellow, tending to whitish-yellow in the eye field.
+There are traces of black bands across its surface.
+Its eyes are surrounded by black rings and creamy-white hairs, while its sternum is shiny whitish yellow.
+Its clypeus, maxillae and labium are pale yellow, its clypeus having a scattering of fine whitish hairs visible on its surface.
+It has shiny yellow-brown chelicerae.
+The female spider's abdomen is whitish-yellow with a pattern of scattered black spots and bars.
 It has pale yellow spinnerets and whitish-yellow to pale yellow-brown legs.
-The epigyne has a small depression in the centre.
-The copulatory openings lead to simple seminal ducts and large bulbous receptacles.
+The visible external part of its copulatory organs, known as its epigyne, has a small depression in the centre.
+Two copulatory openings lead via simple seminal ducts to large bulbous spermathecae, or receptacles.

-The spider is similar to other species in the genus.
-The species can be confused with the related Asemonea maculata, particularly as the pattern on its abdomen is alike.
-It can be distinguished from Asemonea fimbriata by the lack of hairs on the legs, but can be most easily differentiated from other species by its copulatory organs.
+The spider is similar to other species in the genus and can be confused with the related Asemonea maculata, particularly as the pattern on its abdomen is alike.
+It can be distinguished from Asemonea fimbriata by the lack of hairs on its legs, but can be most easily differentiated from other species by its copulatory organs.
 The male's forked tibial apophysis is particularly distinctive.
-The female is similar to Asamonea ornatissima, differing in the internal structure of the epigyne.
-Despite their very different species distribution, the male resembles both Asemonea pinangensis and Asemonea tanikawai, but differs in the form of its pedipalp.
+The female is similar to Asamonea ornatissima, only differing in the internal structure of its epigyne.

 Behaviour

 Like other Asemonea spiders, Asemonea murphyae rarely jumps.
 Instead, the spider will generally walk and run.
-It spins sheet webs on the underside of leaves, where the female will also lay its eggs.
+It spins sheet webs on the underside of leaves, where the female will lay its eggs.
 The eggs are generally placed close together.
-The spider is predominantly a diurnal hunter that uses its good eyesight to spot its prey. it preys on a range of insects, but rarely flies and then only when they are caught in its web.
+The spider is predominantly a diurnal hunter that uses its good eyesight to spot its prey.
+It preys on a range of insects, but rarely eats flies as it can prey on the latter only when they are caught in its web.
 The spider is also likely to eat nectar if it is available.
-It uses visual displays during courtship and transmits vibratory signals through silk to communicate to other spiders.
-Unlike other jumping spiders, Asemonea murphyae moult in the open.
+It uses visual cues during courtship and transmits vibratory signals through silk to communicate to other spiders.
+Unlike other jumping spiders, Asemonea murphyae moults in the open.